 Standard Operating Procedures (SOPs), in Section 7 of this document, provide detailed step-by-step directions, contingency plans, sampling tips, and best practices for implementing this sampling procedure.
-To properly collect and process samples, field technicians must follow the protocol and associated SOPs.
+To properly collect and process samples, field staff must follow the protocol and associated SOPs.
 Use NEON's problem reporting system to document and resolve any field issues associated with implementing this protocol.
 The value of NEON data hinges on consistent implementation of this protocol across all NEON domains, for the duration of the project.
 It is therefore essential that field personnel carry out this protocol as outlined in this document.
-In the event that local conditions create uncertainty about carrying out these steps, it is critical that technicians document the problem and enter it in NEON's problem tracking system.
+In the event that local conditions create uncertainty about carrying out these steps, it is critical that observers document the problem and enter it in NEON's problem tracking system.

 Quality assurance will be performed on data collected via these procedures according to the NEON Science Performance QA/QC Plan (AD[07]).
-Additional quality assurance will be performed on data collected via these procedures according to the NEON Algorithm Theoretical Basis Document for TOS Plant Phenology: QA/QC of Field and Lab Data (RD[10]).